Fixing issues and coding features

 mgit.json file points to your forked version of the repository so next time you execute

-mgit update to refresh the project, the utility will use your fork.
+mgit sync to refresh the project, the utility will use your fork.

 CKEditor 5 is a project with global impact, so contributing translations is both an easy and powerful way to help.

 We use the Transifex service for translations at the following address: https://www.transifex.com/ckeditor/ckeditor5/dashboard/.

 Here as well, having a CLA in place is a requirement to become an official translator (see below).